Eusebiiu/Testare-Manuala/Manual_Testing_Jira_MediaGalaxy.md

 <h3>1.6.
 Test Execution </h3>

-Test cases are executed on the created test Cycle summary:
+Test cases are executed on the created test Cycle summary: User Authentication

 Bugs have been created based on the failed tests.
 The complete bug reports can be found [here](https://github.com/Eusebiiu/Testare-Manuala/blob/main/jira-bug.pdf)